 A successful job search should begin long before graduation!
 In today's competitive job market, students should begin working on a career/professional development plan the moment they begin their studies.
-In addition to the University Career Center on the Downtown Campus, WVU SPH students can now schedule one-on-one appointments with the SPH Director of Career Development.
+In addition to the University Career Center on the Downtown Campus, WVU SPH students can now schedule one-on-one appointments with the SPH Career Services Team within the Office of Academic and Student Affairs.
 These one-on-one appointments can be used to work on resumes, CVs, job offer negotiation techniques, mock interviews and many other topics.
-The Director of Career Development will also work on providing professional development programming and events for the entire student body.
-To schedule an appointment, please email Mr. Scot McIntosh at scot.mcintosh@hsc.wvu.edu.
+The SPH Career Services Team also works on providing professional development programming and events for the entire student body.
+To schedule an appointment, please email Mr. Scot McIntosh, Ms. Bradlee Hartman, or Ms. Tessa Congo